Tharun190275/ORM/README.md

 # Ex01 Django ORM Web Application
-## Date:

 ## AIM
-To develop a Django application to manage an online food delivery platform like Zomato/Swiggy using Object Relational Mapping (ORM).
+To develop a Django application to store and retrieve data from Car Inventory Database using Object Relational Mapping(ORM).

-## ENTITY RELATIONSHIP DIAGRAM

 ## DESIGN STEPS